astroport-fi/astroport-governance/contracts/voting_escrow/README.md

 ### `user_voting_power_at`

-Returns user's voting power at the specific time (in seconds).
+Returns the user's vxASTRO balance at a specific timestamp (in seconds).

 Request: